Amkor Technology

 Bullish

-• Strong Financial Health & Cash Flow: The company maintains a robust balance sheet with a low debt-to-equity ratio of 0.35 and a strong current ratio of 2.27.
-It generated $191M in TTM free cash flow, providing significant financial flexibility to fund growth and navigate industry cycles.
+- Robust Financial Health & Cash Flow: The company maintains a strong balance sheet with a current ratio of 2.27 and a low debt-to-equity of 0.35.
+It generated $644.5M in operating cash flow in Q4 2025 and $191.0M in TTM free cash flow, providing ample liquidity for growth investments without financial strain.

 Bearish